 Pools

 If swimming pools are more your style, take a dip at F.D.
-Roosevelt, High Falls, Little Ocmulgee or Victoria Bryant state parks.
+Roosevelt, Little Ocmulgee or Victoria Bryant state parks.
 Lifeguards are not guaranteed but are sometimes provided and a fee is charged.
 Be sure to call ahead about hours of operation.

 Splash Pads (Spraygrounds)